A

 form bands, extended families of brothers and sisters, children and

-elders, moving together through a territory.
-But bands can meet up with
+elders, who then move together through a territory.
+But bands can meet

 bands, to form tribes.
 Evidence suggests that an average natural tribe